Uzbekistan Trip. Day 3: Bukhara

 One of the museum exhibits the artifact from the Oasis

-The remain of the Royal apartments over looking the Bukhara city
+The remains of the Royal apartments overlooking the Bukhara

 The Bolo Hauz Mosque from the distant

-Door to one of the Royal room, now is a museum
+The door to one of the royal rooms is now a museum

 The open-air Royal stable to the right of the corridor